 - Aftercare: Our support for you does not end after you complete one of our programs.
 We offer many services to our alumni to help keep them sober and healthy.
 These include support groups, professional development programs, and sober living housing to help ensure your recovery is long-lasting.

-Different Levels of Care Offered at Dual Diagnosis Treatment Centers
+Levels of Care Offered at our California Dual Diagnosis Treatment Centers

 Along with dual diagnosis treatment, Phoenix Rising offers several other levels of care to help you begin your recovery journey.
 Some of these services include: